Antonin-Deniau/muddy_engine/README.md

 ### Script example:

-A Muddy script is an implementation of the lisp/clojure language.
+Muddy script is an implementation of the lisp/clojure language.
-It define hooks to be run on certain MUD events.
+Create a script to define hooks to be run on certain MUD events.

 ```clojure
 ; BASE HOOK FILE